Fault-tolerant Coding for Entanglement-Assisted Communication: Entanglement-assisted communication with faultless or faulty devices

-\begin{remark} If the entanglement resource in our setup was arbitrary, we could consider a setup assisted by an arbitrary pure entangled state in the code space.
+\begin{remark} We emphasize that we assume that the entangled states become subject to faults at the moment where the first gate acts on them.
+If the entanglement resource in our setup was arbitrary, we could consider a setup assisted by an arbitrary pure entangled state in the code space.
 In this scenario, the entanglement resource would directly be available to the fault-tolerantly implemented encoding and decoding circuits, without being corrupted by noisy encoding interfaces, and without necessitating the additional step of entanglement distillation.
-Achievable rates for such a scenario would be bounded by the expression from Theorem~\ref{thm-final-coding-thm} with $f_1(p)=0$.
+Achievable rates for such a scenario can be inferred from the expression from our main result (Theorem~\ref{thm-final-coding-thm}) with $f_1(p)=0$.
 Under this model, we would assume that the state was prepared and stored (for the duration of the encoding and decoding circuits) within the code space without incurring any faults through the preparation gates and time steps.
 Here, we choose to consider the more practically relevant scenario where the entanglement resource becomes subject to noise as soon as it enters the code space of the encoding and decoding circuits.
 The form and amount of entanglement-assistance we consider is as in the standard setup, given by $nR_{ea}$ copies of physical maximally entangled qubits.
-This scenario also covers situations where $\phi_+$ may be prepared and stored in some highly noise-tolerant and well-suited way until it is needed for computation. \end{remark}
+This scenario also covers situations where $\phi_+$ may be prepared and stored in some highly noise-tolerant and well-suited way until it is needed for computation.
+An alternative assumption would be that the maximally entangled states are prepared first and brought into the code space by the encoding interface.
+Under this assumption, one part of the maximally entangled state (that is to be input into the decoding circuit) waits in the code space for the duration of the encoding circuit and the data transfer via $T$.
+Instead of $\id_2^*$, a large number identity gates would be performed and add to the overall count of fault-locations.
+This would not significantly alter our results in Theorem~\ref{thm-final-coding-thm}, but would require a higher choice of the concatenation level $l$ in Eq.~\eqref{eq-level-choice}.
+Here, we do not consider this scenario in order to simplify the presentation. \end{remark}

 The asymptotically best possible fault-tolerantly achievable rate defines the channel's fault-tolerant entanglement-assisted capacity, fundamentally characterizing how much information the channel can transmit under this noise model.